• Design

 Before rushing to your circuit breakers, you need to check if the outlet is the real cause of the problem.
 Take a minute to check if the appliance will work if you plug it into another outlet.

 For example, grab your toaster and plug it into another receptacle.
 You may find it helpful to put masking tape or markings of the multiple outlets that are not working to help you remember them easily.
+It can also be a case of one plug socket not working.

 Keep in mind that receptacles on your kitchen counter are generally fed by two separate circuit breakers (dedicated circuits) unless your house is really ancient.